SimonGustafsson/cs3sthlm/_pages/program/training/arnaud-soullie.md

 ---
 title: Pentesting Industrial Control Systems
 layout: training
-author: Arnaud Soullié
 time: 22-23 October
 id: training
 permalink: "/program/trainings/arnaud-soullie/"
+speaker:
+ - name: Arnaud Soullié
+   role: Cybersecurity R&D Manager
+   work: Wavestone
    image: arnaud-soullie.png
-company: Wavestone
 ---

 On this intense 2-days training, you will learn everything you need to start pentesting Industrial Control Networks.
 We will cover the basics to help you understand what are the most common ICS vulnerabilities.